element-hq/ems-docs/src/Migrate-From-Self-Hosted-to-EMS.md

 **DO NOT START IT AGAIN AFTER THIS**
 Doing so can cause issues with federation and inconsistent data for your users.

 While you wait for the database to export or files to transfer, you should edit or create the well-known files and DNS records to point to your EMS host.
-This can take a while to update so should be done as soon as possible in order to ensure your server wil function properly when the migration is complete.
+This can take a while to update so should be done as soon as possible in order to ensure your server will function properly when the migration is complete.

 ## Database export